Lukeos11/MC-Server-Status-Bot/README.md

 # TODO:
 - Make the message reset once the status has switched to online.
 - Create a plugin so the status can update fast or learn more about Minecraft servers to remove caching.
+- Maybe add a pinging system when the status updates.

 # Start The Bot:
 1. Run `npm i`